magland/spyglass-explorer/src/chat/spyglass_assistant.md

 ### Schema pre-fixes

-The Spyglass pipeline is organized into several schemas, each with a specific focus.
+The Spyglass pipeline is organized into schemas, each with a specific focus.
 Here are the main schemas and their purposes:

 + `common_*` – contains common data structures and utilities used across the pipeline, such as raw electrophysiology data.
 + `lfp_*` – contains tables related to local field potentials (LFP) analysis